Chart Color Schemes

 AreaSearch assessment indicates Dungog faces employment challenges relative to the majority of Australian markets

-Dungog has a balanced workforce with white and blue collar jobs, prominent essential services sectors, and an unemployment rate of 5.0% as per AreaSearch's statistical area data aggregation.
-As of September 2025799 residents are employed while the unemployment rate is 1.2% higher than Rest of NSW's rate of 3.8%.
+Dungog has a balanced workforce with both white and blue collar jobs, with essential services well represented.
+The unemployment rate is 5.0%, according to AreaSearch's aggregation of statistical area data.
+As of September 2025, there are 798 residents employed while the unemployment rate is 1.2% higher than Rest of NSW's rate of 3.8%.

 Frequently Asked Questions - Employment